CS3398-Titan-HelloWorld/RoombaAttack/README.md

 Sprint 3(for last assignment : --------------------------------------------------------------------------------------------------------------------------------
                   Completed Tasks:
                   1.)
-Added sound effect for when the player eats the cookie.
-Also added background soundtrack and sound for collision with roomba(however the collision detection did not work so this sound did not play). --Ramsey
+I added a sound effect for when the player eats/gets to the cookie.
+I also added the background soundtrack and sound                       for collision with the roomba(however the collision detection did not work so this sound did not play).
+The work I                         did is included in the EndPosition.tscn and EndPosition.gd.
+Some of these aditions also went into the main.gd and                           main.tscn.
+Lastly, I added code to the Player.tscn and Player.gd.
+All of these edits and changes were pushed to the                         Audio branch. --Ramsey